Tibonim/asm_libc/README.md

 # asm_libc
-Some custom fonctions of the libc in asm
+Some custom functions of the libc in asm